simply-nicky/pyrost/docs/tutorials/st_sim.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 Before performing the simulation, you need to choose experimental parameters.
-You can do it with :class:`pyrost.simulation.STParams` or :func:`pyrost.simulation.parameters`.
+You can do it with :class:`pyrost.simulation.STParams`.

 .. note:: Full list of experimental parameters is written in
     :doc:`../reference/st_params_ref`.
 All the spatial parameters are